mattswhelan/examplerepo/README.md

 # Hello this is the example github repo

 This readme is written in markdown.

-Content using <these brackets> is variable.
+Content using &ltthese brackets&lt is variable.

 ## Getting Started with Git
 ### Configure Identify
 `git config --global user.name <"John Doe">`

 `git config --global user.email <johndoe@example.com>`

 The name and email address you configure here is used with any commits you make.